OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/EVM_Compatibility.md

 title: Inside Arbitrum: EVM Compatibility
 sidebar_label: EVM Compatibility
 ---
 ArbOS provides functionality to emulate the execution of an Ethereum-compatible chain.
 It tracks accounts, executes contract code, and handles the details of creating and running EVM code.
-Clients can submit EVM transactions, including the ones that deploy contracts, and ArbOS ensures that the submitted transactions run in a compatible manner.The account tableArbOS maintains an account table, which keeps track of the state of every account in the emulated Ethereum chain.
+Clients can submit EVM transactions, including the ones that deploy contracts, and ArbOS ensures that the submitted transactions run in a compatible manner.

+## The account table

+ArbOS maintains an account table, which keeps track of the state of every account in the emulated Ethereum chain.
 The table entry for an account contains the account’s balance, its nonce, its code and storage (if it is a contract), and some other information associated with Arbitrum-specific features.
 An account’s entry in the table is initialized the first time anything happens in the account on the Arbitrum chain.

 ## Translating EVM code to run on AVM